If you, or someone you know is experiencing hardship, download our Hardship Resource Directory for details on organisations who can assist with:

 The City recognises that homelessness is not just the result of too few houses.
 Its causes are many and varied.
 Domestic violence, a shortage of affordable housing, unemployment, mental illness, family breakdown and drug and alcohol abuse all contribute to the level of homelessness.
 Homelessness is one of the most potent examples of disadvantage and social exclusion in the community.

-According to the 2016 Census estimates, the City was estimated to have 226 people who were homeless, which was an increase from 150 people in 2011.
+According to the 2021 Census estimates, the City was estimated to have 465 people who were homeless, which was an increase from 226 people in 2016.

 The City of Armadale takes a compassionate approach to the issue of primary homelessness by its support and when possible, coordination of the relevant departments, sector organisations and service agencies involved in this area.

-People experiencing homelessness public and private spaces
+People experiencing homelessness public and private spaces.

 The City facilitates the South East Metro Emergency Relief Forum comprising service organisations including WA Police, Crossways Community Services, Centrelink, Centrecare, Communicare, RUAH, Multicultural Communities Council of WA and Shelter WA to collectively work on strategies to address homelessness.